 - Ongoing manipulation of the habitats to maintain habitat diversity.

 Public access and wildlife management programs have been designed to protect and enhance this unique area for future generations.
 Your compliance with the area's regulations is an important step towards this goal.

 Nearby State Lands to Visit

-- The Roosa Gap and Shawangunk Ridge State Forests are a short distance to the north.
+- Roosa Gap State Forest and Shawangunk Ridge State Forest are a short distance to the north.
 They feature panoramic views from the ridge trail.

-- The Neversink River Unique area, a short distance to the west, is a steep-sided gorge with ecological significance and great natural beauty.
+- Neversink River Unique Area, a short distance to the west, is a steep-sided gorge with ecological significance and great natural beauty.
 It was designated one of the 75 "Last Great Places" throughout the US by The Nature Conservancy.

 - Stewart State Forest is one of the most popular state forests in the state.
 Hunters, trappers, hikers, cyclists, cross-country skiers, and horseback riders can enjoy the extensive trails.